yuenmichelle1/bamazon/README.md

 > ![bamazon Customer1](assets/bamazonCustomer1.gif)
 * If the store does not have the correct quantity, CLI will display `Insufficient Quantity!` and prompt you to buy something else.
 > ![bamazon Customer1](assets/bamazonCustomer2.gif)
+* To quit, either buy something and receive a receipt or press `Ctrl + C` in your command line.

 ##bamazonManager
 * Start by entering `node bamazonManager` in your command line.